-It is a consensus view of UDRP Panels that the Complainant shall establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to the Respondent (see 2.1 WIPO Overview 3.0: "[...] where a complainant makes out a prima facie case that the respondent lacks rights or legitimate interests, the burden of production on this element shifts to the respondent to come forward with relevant evidence demonstrating rights or legitimate interests in the domain name.
+It is a consensus view of UDRP panels that the Complainant shall establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to the Respondent (see 2.1 WIPO Overview 3.0: "[...] where a complainant makes out a prima facie case that the respondent lacks rights or legitimate interests, the burden of production on this element shifts to the respondent to come forward with relevant evidence demonstrating rights or legitimate interests in the domain name.
 If the respondent fails to come forward with such relevant evidence, the complainant is deemed to have satisfied the second element.")

 The disputed domain name was registered with privacy registration service.
-The Respondent was identified by the registrar with the name Charles Doty - ctdoty, located in the United States.
+The Respondent was identified by the registrar with the name John Mark, an individual located in the United States.

 The Complainant has no relationship with the Respondent whatsoever.
 The Respondent has never received any approval of the Complainant, expressed or implied, to use the Complainant's trademark or to register the disputed domain name.
 There is no evidence that the Respondent has been commonly known by the disputed domain name or has acquired any rights in a trademark or trade name corresponding to the disputed domain name.

-The disputed domain name first resolved to a parking page of the registrar and then to a website displaying the script "account suspended".
+The disputed domain name resolves to the Complainant's US website.
 Such use of the domain name is clearly not a legitimate non-commercial or fair use, without intent for commercial gain to misleadingly divert consumers or to tarnish the Complainant's mark.